typingtanuki/type-tester/README.md

 ```

 ### Virtual types
-Some extra values are allowed for the <type> which are not actually returned by 'typeof'.
+Some extra values are allowed for the type which are not actually returned by 'typeof'.

 * 'any': Accept any type (no check)
 * 'int': Only accept integer
 * 'float': Accept both integers and floating points numbers
 * 'array': Only accept arrays
+* 'dom': Any DOM Node

 ## Planned features

-* Support for '/* array[type] */ varName' notation
 * Support for regex pattern matching as '/* /regex/ */ varName'